markcot/pands-project/README.md

     7) 75% - value
     8) max - maximum value

-## Summary of the Data Investigations

-### Initial data review
+### Initial Data Review
 After reading the iris dataset csv file into the python program for this project 'analyse.py', I observed that there were three variant names included within the dataset 'Iris-setosa', 'Iris-versicolor' and 'Iris-virginica'.

 Spliting the data into three groups based on these names allowed a description summary of each group be generated.
 Over the fifty values in each group, when the minimum, maximum and mean values for sepal length and sepal width are compared, the values for 'Iris-setosa' were much lower than the values for the 'Iris-versicolor' and 'Iris-virginica'.
-Refer to Tables 1, 2 and 3 below.

 This variation confirmed previous research [1] noting that the data for Iris Setosa is easily separable from the other two linearly, but there is some overlap between the other two classes making it difficult to distinguish from each other.

-### Summary of initial data review
+### Conclusion of Initial Data Review

-I decided to try and get make a table of the description data from the initial review In V1_03 I adapted code from a website [F] to output dataframes to a csv file and exported the summaries to csv files.
-I reimported the csv files as new dataframes and added a new header row using code adapted from a website [G] and updated the csv files with the revised header rows.
+I decided to make a table of the description data from the initial review.
+In V1_03 I adapted code from a website [F] to output dataframes to a csv file and exported the summaries to csv files.
+Refer to 'Iris-setosa_summary.csv', 'Iris-versicolor_summary.csv', and 'Iris-virginica_summary.csv' included in the github repository.

+I reimported the csv files as new dataframes and added a new header row using code adapted from a website [G].
+The program re-exported the csv files updating the existing files with the revised header rows.

 In V1_04, I rounded the values to 2 decimal place [I] and I now had clean csv file information that can be used for producing summary tables.
-Refer to Tables 1, 2 and 3 below.

-### Detailed Analysis of the data
+The program re-exported the csv files updating the existing files with the revised header rows.

+Refer to Table 1, Table 2 and Table 3 below giving summaries of each of the three variants with instance count, mean values, standard deviation (std) values, minimum (min) values and maximum (max) values for each of the four characteristics in the data set.

+## Detailed Data Investigation
 To compare the data in more detail I created some options to create plots of the data.
 I wrote code to display plots of the data to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
 In V1_05, I used code adapted from websites ([E], [J], [K] & [M]) to plot scatter plot for the three groups using 3 different colours.
-Refer to Figure 1 and Figure 2 below.
+Refer to Figure 1 and Figure 2 as described below.

 In V1_06, I edited the size of the graphs.
-In V1_07 I add a function plot_df_sca_comp() to shorten the program and reuse the ploting code and added Figure 3 and Figure 4 below.
+In V1_07 I add a function plot_df_sca_comp() to shorten the program code and reuse the ploting code within the function.
+I also added Figure 3 and Figure 4 as described below.

 ### Detailed Data Analysis

 #### Sepal Length versus Sepal Width
 Comparing 'Sepal Length' to 'Sepal Width' as shown in Figure 1, 'Iris-setosa' is easily distinguishable from the other two.
-'Iris-virginica' and 'Iris-versicolor' have significant overlap making this a poor comparison method for the three iris variants.
+'Iris-virginica' and 'Iris-versicolor' have significant overlap making this a poor comparison method for these three iris variants.

 ####  Petal Length versus Petal Width
 When the 'Petal Length' is compared with the 'Petal Width' in Figure 2, there is a